WestLee95/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 	- The third 'Javascript is amazing'.
 	- You must use console.log(...) to print all output.
         - You are not allowed to use var.
+2. Write a script that prints a message depending of the number of arguments passed:
+	- If no arguments are passed to the script, print 'No argument'.
+	- If only one argument is passed to the script, print 'Argument found'.
+	- Otherwise, print 'Arguments found'.
+	- You must use console.log(...) to print all output.
+        - You are not allowed to use var.